ymanshur/portfolio/2025_privy_transaction_wallet.md

 <b>Role:</b> Back-End Engineer<br/>
 <b>Duration:</b> 9 months

+### Background

+In today’s data driven-landscape, It’s ironic for a digital-first company to struggle with managing its own internal data (including users data)— especially when the data is critical to shaping future business decisions.

+A core issue we faced was that <b>the internal data was scattered across multiple systems</b>, each with its own workflow, schema, and logic.
+This siloed operations made it <b>difficult to consistently track profit and loss</b> across units and prevented us from forming a cohesive view of user behavior and transactions.

+To address this, we introduced the concept of an centralized data ecosystem—<b>an internal “tribe” responsible for transforming disparate data sources</b> into a unified format that aligns with  financial reporting requirements  and supports accurate business evaluation.

+## Transaction Wallet Services

-Transaction-Wallet is a distributed financial transactions and ledger ecosystem built to orchestrate balance actions (e.g., top-up, usage, cancel, transfer) and record cost-revenue events to an internal ERP system.
+Transaction-Wallet is a distributed financial transactions and ledger ecosystem built to orchestrate balance actions (e.g., top-up, book, usage, cancel, transfer) and record cost-revenue events to an internal ERP system.
 The platform consists of two core services:

-- <b>Transaction Service</b> – Acts as a data aggregator, handling real-time balance actions and routing financial records to the ERP system.
+- <b>Transaction Service</b> – Acts as a data aggregator, handling real-time balance actions and routing transactions to the ERP system.
-- <b>Wallet Service</b> – Serves as the centralized ledger, maintaining accurate, auditable records of all user balances and usage operations.
+- <b>Wallet Service</b> – Serves as the centralized ledger, maintaining accurate, auditable transactions of all user balances and usage operations.

 Designed with event-driven principles and optimized for high availability, low latency, and strong consistency across services.